zero12srl/TrAPP-lib-iOS/README.md

 ### TranslatableText

-The translation of a string could also be done using `TranslatableText` a wrapper of `SwiftUI.Text`.
+The translation of a string could also be done using `TranslatableText`, a wrapper of `SwiftUI.Text`.

 This *View* waits, with a shimmered text, until one of the `Translator` states becomes `synchronized` or `languageChanged` and only when one of this states are reached performs the translation.